dmbarbour/awelon/AboutABC.md

         {.format$rightKey}            cryptographic unsealer
         {$format}                     indicate sealed value

 Here, format might be something like 'ecc.secp256k1', indicating how the argument is encrypted or decrypted.
 The format may be blank to use the defaut.
-The proposed default is ecc.secp256k1, i.e. the same asymmetric encryption format used by Bitcoin.
-(Elliptic curve cryptography offers asymmetric encryption with relatively small keys compared to RSA.)
+The proposed default is ecc.secp256k1, mostly because it is used by Bitcoin.
+Elliptic curve cryptography offers asymmetric encryption with relatively small keys compared to RSA.

 Serialization formats for discretionary vs. cryptographic sealed values: